AdoptLiteHub/Main-scripts/README.md

 -- Function to find the tool called "Punch" (for Auto Punch) local function findPunchTool()
-    for _, tool in pairs(player.Backpack:GetChildren()) do
+    -- Check for the "Punch" tool in the player's backpack for _, tool in pairs(player.Backpack:GetChildren()) do
         if tool.Name == "Punch" then
             return tool
         end
     end
     return nil
+end

+-- Function to equip the "Punch" tool and use it local function equipAndUsePunch()
+    local punchTool = findPunchTool()
+    if punchTool then
+        -- Equip the "Punch" tool
+        player.Character.Humanoid:EquipTool(punchTool)

+        -- Simulate the use of the tool (punching)
+        -- The "Activated" event is triggered when the tool is used. punchTool.Activated:Fire()
+    end
 end

 -- Create the UI window